CHILab1/DNN-parser/README.md

 # DNN-parser
-DNN parser is a tool that allows deep neural networks to be instantiated in both tensorflow and pytorch from a configuration json file.
+DNN parser is a tool that allows deep neural networks to be instantiated in both tensorflow and pytorch framework from a configuration json file.
 <br>The simplicity of this approach makes the creation of DNNs for training accessible to all.
 <br>The proposed version is still being developed and updated, but it allows the instance of the neural network to be created without any problem.
 <br><br>The following sections will describe the organisation of the json to be submitted to the parser, as well as a summary of the codes describing each layer.

 ## Json structure